AGrosserHH/CarND-Vehicle-Detection/writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 * In the function draw_image in cell 26, a sliding window approach has been employed by using windows of different scales.
-The scales selected were (32,32),(64,64) and (96,96).
-The two scaled selected were (96, 96) and (120, 120).
+The scales selected were (64,64) and (96,96).
 These particular sizes were chosen as they allowed the detection of smaller as well as larger cars in the image but also did not adversely affect performance.
-The overlapping chosen was 0.5.
+The overlapping chosen was 0.6.

 * The function add_heat in cell 21 is used to add values to a heatmap (used for detecting vehicle boxes).

-* The function apply_threshold in cell 22 is used to apply a threshold to the above heatmap so that only regions which are sufficiently "hot" in the heatmap get detected as vehicles.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?